NVIDIA/DALI/docs/advanced_topics_checkpointing.rst

 .. currentmodule:: nvidia.dali

-Checkpointing is a feature in DALI which allows you to save current state of the pipeline to a file.
+Checkpointing is a feature in DALI which allows you to save the current state of the pipeline to a file.
 Then, you can restore the pipeline from a saved checkpoint and the new pipeline will produce exactly the same outputs as the old one would.
 It is particularly useful for long-running training jobs which are likely to be interrupted.